App Store (Apple): History

-While originally developing iPhone prior to its unveiling in 2007, Apple's then-CEO Steve Jobs did not intend to let third-party developers build native apps for iOS, instead directing them to make web applications for the Safari web browser.
+While originally developing the iPhone prior to its unveiling in 2007, Apple CEO Steve Jobs did not intend to let third-party developers build native apps for iOS, instead directing them to make web applications for the Safari web browser.
 However, backlash from developers prompted the company to reconsider, with Jobs announcing in October 2007 that Apple would have a software development kit available for developers by February 2008.
 The SDK was released on March 6, 2008.
 Before the official availability of the App Store, users could install third party apps only after a jailbreak of the device.
 Tutorials explained how to easily perform the jailbreak, and this made it possible for developers to distribute both free apps, ringtones and games but also the first paid applications for iPhone, like the Navizon app, to let users get their real time location even without a proper GPS module, which became available as a paid app on iPhone in September 2007, almost one year before the official launch of the iPhone App Store.

-The iPhone App Store opened on July 10, 2008.On July 11, the iPhone 3G was released and came pre-loaded with support for App Store.
+The iPhone App Store opened on July 10, 2008.
+On July 11, the iPhone 3G was released and came pre-loaded with support for App Store.

-iBeer was one of the earliest successful apps on the app store.
+iBeer was one of the earliest successful apps on the App Store.
 The app allows users to pretend to drink a beer with their iPhones.
-In the current (2025) landscape, most people would never pay attention to an app like that, but the novelty of the app store and apps in general made the app a huge success with the creators reporting that they made $10,000 to $20,000 a day.
+The App Store's early landscape allowed such apps to succeed, with the creators reporting that they made $10,000 to $20,000 a day.

 Initially, apps could be free or paid, but then in 2009, Apple added the ability to add in-app purchases which quickly became the dominant way to monetize apps, especially games.